Structured-Emersion-Theory/Structured-Emersion-Theory/docs/candidates_conflicts/glossary_candidates.md

 # Glossary Candidates & Refinements Log
 This file tracks all proposed glossary additions, refinements, or replacements.
-Each entry must include a clear definition, rationale, and structural relevance to existing SET core doccuments.
+Each entry must include a clear definition, rationale, and structural relevance to existing SET cannon.

 ---